 Each fall, the Penn State Schuylkill Alumni Society recognizes a select group of alumni, and sometimes friends, for their contributions to the campus, professional achievements, and impact on the greater Penn State community.
-This year, the Penn State Schuylkill Alumni Society has named four honorees in three primary categories: Outstanding Alumni, Outstanding Young Alumni, and the Pride and Spirit Award.
+This year, the Penn State Schuylkill Alumni Society has named three honorees in two primary categories: Outstanding Alumni, and Outstanding Young Alumni.

 The Outstanding Alumni Award acknowledges the achievements of Penn State Schuylkill alumni for their continued contributions to Penn State as well as their impact within their communities.
-This year, the society chose two nominees to receive the Outstanding Alumni award: Jeanine Gleba, ’87, and Shawn T. Fitzpatrick, ’96.
+This year, the society chose two nominees to receive the Outstanding Alumni Award: Michael G. Messina, ’79, and Scott C. Price, ’85.